Popmotion/popmotion/packages/stylefire/docs/api/create-styler.md

 ---
 title: Create styler factory
 description:
 ---

 # `createStylerFactory`

 By default, `styler` outputs stylers for HTML and SVG elements.
-It's possible to create a `styler` for any JavaScript API that might benefit from render batching or cached state, for instance [A-Frame](https://aframe.io).
+It's possible to create a `styler` for any JavaScript API that might benefit from render batching or cached state.

 For this, we can use the `createStylerFactory` function.